 Stand deep and start from the toes and do 5 to 10 squats.
 Then, turn the toes slightly inward and perform 5 or 10 squats.
 When you have no pain, place your toes slightly outward and try a third set of 5 to 10 squats.
 This exercise involves the rotation of the entire lower pelvic girdle, which will help develop the strength of the lower extremities.

 The swing arm swings first in the chair and holds the free weight.
+Watch UFC 231 Live Stream Online for free in HD with this website.
 Swing your arms up and down at the chest level and start gently, repeating 5 to 10 times.
 Next, carefully lift both arms and place them from side to side for the same amount of time.
 Finally, swing your arms horizontally at the shoulders while turning your body to look backwards in all directions.
 This three-dimensional rotation will stimulate the nucleus, spine and buttocks.

 No.3.Take part in group exercises.